DennisGross/COOL-MCv3/README.md

     return cond1

 constructor = stormpy.make_sparse_model_builder(prism_program, options,stormpy.StateValuationFunctionActionMaskDouble(callback_function))
+interpreter = InterpreterBuilder.build_interpreter(interpreter_config)
+interpreter.interpret()
 ```

+### Interpretable Reinforcement Learning
+Interpretable Reinforcement Learning (IRL) focuses on making the decision-making process of reinforcement learning algorithms more transparent and understandable to human experts.
+It aims to bridge the gap between complex RL models, which can be difficult to interpret and understand, and human decision-making processes, which are often more intuitive and grounded in domain-specific knowledge.
+IRL has a wide range of potential applications, including robotics, autonomous vehicles, healthcare, and many others.
+It can help to build trust in autonomous systems and facilitate collaboration between humans and machines, which is critical in domains where human expertise is essential.

+COOL-MC allows the interpretation of trained RL policies on different ways via the command line argument `--interpreter`.
+This argument is used during the RL model checking, which interpretes the RL policy afer it got model checked.
+We currently support the interpretation of RL policies via decision trees.
+The decision tree is a type of interpretable machine learning method used for classification and regression problems.
+It is called interpretable because the resulting model is easy to understand and interpret by humans, making it an attractive option for applications where transparency and interpretability are important.
+Users have the possibility to extend COOL-MC with further IRL methods via the `common.interpreter` package.

 ## Setup
 This guide will walk you through the setup process for running COOL-MC, including installing Docker and Visual Studio Code, and setting up a local Docker container for the COOL-MC repository.